Ox Mountain Railway

 But how would I make that claim?
 The trailer is a self-build - who would give an estimate for the repairs?
 Anybody else repairing it would probably want to dismantle the interior to gain access.
 My own Insurer gave me the options - but the adage "procrastination is the thief of time" rings loud and true.

 I just want to get on with the job so I can do other things - need to clear the deck so I can get the hay in the barn {that's if my regular supplier has managed to save enough!)
 It is all stressful but I'm coping.
-At the moment I'm more worried about Covid and having to cancel special appointments.
+At the moment I'm more worried about Flu and having to cancel special appointments.

 Yep, I think we get where you are, but if you have the other bloke's address, there's probably a few volunteers who'd come over and pin him down while you hit him :punch::punch::punch::punch: